With Dual Diagnosis Treatment

 Call (855) 209-1575 to get 24/7 help with dual diagnosis treatment.

 Learn MoreClear Pathways Residential is a mental health treatment center in Cache County, Utah, located at 2745 Juniper Circle, 84341 zip code.
-Clear Pathways Residential provides residential treatment and partial hospitalization/day treatment.
-Clear Pathways Residential also offers individual psychotherapy, cognitive behavioral therapy and group therapy to adults, young adults and seniors 65 or older.
+Clear Pathways Residential provides partial hospitalization/day treatment and residential treatment.
+Clear Pathways Residential also offers cognitive behavioral therapy, individual psychotherapy and group therapy to adults, young adults and seniors 65 or older.
 Clear Pathways Residential supports people requiring dual diagnosis treatment.
-Clear Pathways Residential also provides case management, diet and exercise counseling and family psychoeducation.
+Clear Pathways Residential also provides diet and exercise counseling, case management and illness management and recovery.

 Learn MoreCall (855) 209-1575 to get 24/7 help with dual diagnosis treatment.